Raphile14/Raphile14/README.md

 <br> <br>

-Hi, I am [Raphael Dalangin](www.linkedin.com/in/raphael-dalangin), an aspiring Software, Game, and Web Developer from the Philippines.
+Hi, I am <a href="https://www.linkedin.com/in/raphael-dalangin" target = "_blank"> Raphael Dalangin </a>, an aspiring Software, Game, and Web Developer from the Philippines.
 Currently a 4th Year College Student at Malayan Colleges Mindanao.
 Taking up Bachelor of Science in Computer Science.
 I love playing video games, playing the guitar, writing, and composing music!
-Link to my [Portfolio](https://raphile14.github.io/).
+Link to my <a href="https://raphile14.github.io/" target="_blank"> Portfolio </a>.

 # Contact Details:
 - Email: raphaeldalangin@codingcatharsis.com